The Shape of Light

 Trousdale

-Details in shadow and light are seen in the use of exposed entry roof rafter tails at our Trousdale house.
+Details in shadow and light are seen in the use of exposed roof rafter tails at the entry to our Trousdale house in Beverly Hills.

 The large skylight over the central volume brings a shower of sunlight, illuminating the entire living space, down through the glass bridge walkway and into the below-grade rooms.
 Another skylight over the kitchen further brightens that space.